 To make the conference affordable for veterans who are on limited budgets, there is no charge to attend.
-Roberts Research and Consulting is seeking sponsors to defray the cost of the event and provide travel scholarships for those veterans who are short on funds.
-Sponsors will receive an exhibitor space at one of the conferences, a full-page ad in the conference book, premium advertising space on the website for three months, and a place in the welcome bags for their brochures or other items.
+Sponsors, exhibitors, and donations are needed to defray the cost of the event and provide travel scholarships for those veterans who are short on funds.
+There are many levels of sponsorship, from $10,000 to $500.
+Sponsorship benefits include exhibitor space, company logo in program books, advertising on web pages, luncheon tickets, and opportunities to present your organization at the conference.

-Roberts Research and Consulting (RRC) is a company that specializes in education, research, and advocacy in military chaplaincy and soldier care.
+Roberts Research and Consulting specializes in education, research, and advocacy in military chaplaincy and soldier care.
 RRC’s research focus is on pastoral support to female service members.
 Women are an underserved population when it comes to spiritual leadership and support.
 By conducting studies with female service members as the primary population, RRC is able to develop theories and practices that will enhance the lives of women in the military.

 As an educational and training organization, Roberts Research and Consulting helps men and women in the chaplaincy hone their skills as religious professionals and care providers.
 RRC also works with seminaries, religious groups, and professional chaplain organizations to provide content for continuing education and professional growth.
 RRC’s training inventory includes seminars, case studies, keynote speeches, class curriculum, and other products.